Configuring cachebench parameters

 - Breakdown of keys through

-array where each value represents the relative footprint of keys fromnumKeys
+keyPoolDistributionarray where each value represents the relative footprint of keys fromnumKeys. - Breakdown of operations per pool through

 Allocation sizesβ